Qcent/NetJoy/JoySender++/README.md

 To use JoySender++ tUI, follow these steps:
 - Run the JoySender++ tUI executable without any parameters.
 - JoySender++ tUI will guide you through the initial joystick mapping process.
 Follow the on-screen instructions to assign buttons and axes to your joystick.
-Once mapped, JoySender++ will ask for a host address to start transmitting joystick data.
+Once mapped, JoySender++ tUI will ask for a host address to start transmitting joystick data.
 - JoySender++ tUI remembers the last 5 unique IP addresses you have entered.
 Press the up arrow to cycle through saved addresses.

 ![Connecting](./../screenshots/senderConnect.gif)